School of Media and Journalism

 Classes are taught online, allowing working professionals to advance their educations while maintaining their work and family responsibilities.
 Students travel to Chapel Hill twice: for a two-day orientation before starting the program and for a weeklong summer residency after completing the first year.

+The MATC has a set curriculum comprised of nine classes and a non-traditional thesis project for a total of 30 credit hours.
+These classes must be taken in a prescribed order.
 MATC courses are designed to take full advantage of the inherent benefits of online instruction by seamlessly integrating access to the Web-based content covered in the curriculum.
 The instruction methods used in the MATC perfectly complement the digital media focus of the curriculum.

 JOMC 711: Writing for Digital Media